IgniteUI/igniteui-docfx/en/components/card.md

 })
 export class HomeComponent {}
 ```

+Now that you have the Ignite UI for Angular Card module or directives imported, you can start using the `igx-card` component.

 ## Using the Angular Card Component
 Then to represent the demo card template we can add the following code.